(1300 292 371)

 A decentralised file sharing system.
 Files are stored on and served by the personal computers of the users.

-A penetration test is designed to exercise real-world targeted cyber intrusion scenarios in an attempt to achieve a specific goal, such as compromising critical systems or information.
+A test using real-world targeted cyber intrusion scenarios in an attempt to achieve a specific goal, such as compromising critical systems or information.

 A device used to share a set of peripherals between multiple computers.
 For example, a keyboard, video monitor and mouse.

 A form of malicious activity where the attacker secretly accesses, relays and possibly alters the communication between two parties who believe they are communicating directly with each other.
-Formerly known as man-in-the-middle.
+Formerly known as man-in-the-middle (MITM).

-A personal computer is a multi-purpose computer whose size, capabilities, and price make it feasible for individual use.
+A multi-purpose computer whose size, capabilities and price make individual ownership and use feasible.